sge-network/sge/docs/specs/House/03_State.md

   ];

   // house_participation_fee is the % of the deposit to be paid for a house
-  // participation by the user
-  string house_participation_fee = 2 [
+  // participation by the account string house_participation_fee = 2 [
     (gogoproto.customtype) = "github.com/cosmos/cosmos-sdk/types.Dec",
     (gogoproto.nullable) = false